robinrob/rsmithio/_posts/2018-05-16-cli-tetris.md

 subtitle: Command-line Tetris game implemented in Python
 date: '2018-05-16T19:11:53+01:00'
 type: blog_post
-published: false
+published: true
 ---
-As a one-day project, I've created an implementation of Tetris in Python 3 - [cli-tetris](https://github.com/robinrob/cli-tetris/tree/master) - that can be played from the command-line.
+As a one-day project, I've created an implementation of Tetris in Python 3 ([cli-tetris](https://github.com/robinrob/cli-tetris/tree/master)) that can be played from the command-line.

-Here is a screenshot:
+Here is a screenshot of a game in-progress:

 <img src="/img/cli_tetris.png"></img>